Note: This article, originally from Linda Formichelli, has been updated with even more great advice!

-Training office employees and field service engineers in how to break bad news to customers will not only keep them from mistakes that will cause customers to drop your company—it can make your customers love you even more than they did before.
+Training office employees and field service engineers in how to break bad news is always going to be a good thing.
+You don't want angry customers and if you poorly handle the situation, it can cause customers to stop hiring your company.
+If handled well though, delivering bad news in a good way can make customers love you more than they did before.

-In addition to the great advice below, we've also created a cheat-sheet of expert-approved scripts that are designed to help you handle the most common (and most awkward) customer scenarios.
-Download it for free now, or read on to the end to find it there!
+In addition to the great advice below, we've also created a cheat sheet of expert-approved scripts that are designed to help you handle the most common (and most awkward) customer scenarios.
+Download it for free now!

 Dealing with bad news